sourcefrog/cargo-mutants/book/src/workspaces.md

 By default, each mutant runs only the tests from the package that's being mutated.

-If the `--test-workspace` arguments or `test_workspace` configuration key is set, then all tests from the workspace are run for the baseline and against each mutant.
+If the `--test-workspace=true` argument or `test_workspace` configuration key is set, then all tests from the workspace are run for the baseline and against each mutant.

 If the `--test-package` argument or `test_package` configuration key is set then the specified packages are tested for the baseline and all mutants.

 As for other options, the command line arguments have priority over the configuration file.

+Like `--package`, the argument to `--test-package` can be a comma-separated list, or the option can be repeated.